Updated October 2017

 while others prefer no waist belt like the CamelBak Rogue

 .
 Then there's the middle option, a narrower, less padded belt which we found on the Best Buy Osprey Syncro 10

 and CamelBak M.U.L.E.

 .
-The belt decision is pretty subjective and only you can decide which style you like, but generally speaking, the more substantial the waist belt, the better the pack will carry heavier loads.
+The belt decision is moderately subjective, and only you can decide which style you like, but generally speaking, the more substantial the waist belt, the better the pack will carry heavier loads.

 Our Best Buy hits the downhill in South Lake Tahoe.

-Where a pack's comfort is a cocktail of subjective ingredients, storage space is a bit more straightforward.
+Where a pack's comfort is a cocktail of individual ingredients, storage space is a bit more straightforward.
 Are you only carrying water?
 Do you regularly carry extras in your pack, like snacks and an extra layer?
 How about carrying the kitchen sink?
 Like ordering a coffee, do you want small, medium, or large?
-Depending on your typical day out, it's relatively easy to figure out how much space you need.
+Depending on your typical day out and what you tend to bring with you, it's relatively easy to figure out how much space you need.

 Out for a spin with one of the largest storage capacity packs in our test, found on the Compact EXP 12.

 We tested packs on both ends of the spectrum, from the smallest carrying size with the CamelBak Classic